-Orthodontics In Utica, MI
+Orthodontics In Utica, Michigan

 To have a smile that is good for life, your child needs teeth and jaws that are properly aligned.
 As a parent, you want the very best for your child’s health.
 Your child’s first exam and cleaning should be no later than three years of age.
 The American Dental Association recommends that a child’s first Orthodontic evaluation should be no later than seven years of age.
 By then, your child’s teeth have developed enough to where subtle problems can be spotted with jaw growth and emerging teeth.
 While orthodontic treatment most often begins between the ages of eight and 14 years of age, most orthodontic problems can be corrected if they are treated early.
 Dr. Simony will advise you when the ideal time is to begin by evaluating your child at the exam.